-shares his insight on identifying influence in the workplace and pushing forward new ideas with those who matter.)
+UNC Kenan-Flagler professor Dave Roberts shares his insights how to identify influence in the workplace and push forward new ideas with those who matter.

 - Identify the influencers